The Acropolis Museum, down the slope of the Acropolis, is one of the most important and most visited museums in Athens.

 The Acropolis Museum exclusively presents archaeological finds from the area around the Acropolis on an exhibition area of around 14,000 m².
 The exhibits cover a period from the archaic age to late antiquity.

-You can discover the numerous treasures of the important temple complex spread over three floors and thus gain an insight into ancient Greece.
+You can discover the numerous treasures of the important temple complex spread over three floors and thus gain an insight into Ancient Greece.
+See here some highlights:

 On the ground floor the gallery of the slopes of the Acropolis awaits you.
 On display are a number of everyday objects that come from the settlements at the foot of the Acropolis, as well as finds from the sanctuaries built on the slopes of the Acropolis.
 A special feature is that the floor is partly made of glass, giving a view of the archaeological excavation site.